 Once in FS2 (Reception Class), children's progress is monitored and recorded in an individual profile.
-This takes the form of noted observations and is updated half termly.
-Parents are invited to school on a formal basis once each term, in line with the school's Parent Evening Policy.
+We also use the online portal of Tapestry to record observations and for assessment.
+Parents are invited to discuss their child's learning on a formal basis once each term, in line with the school's Parent Evening Policy.